mateussilvacrs/Cronometro-Digital/README.en.md

   </p>
 </div>

-## ❕ SOBRE
+## ❕ ABOUT

-Cronômetro digital é uma aplicação que te ajuda a controlar e otimizar o seu tempo.
+Digital Stopwatch is an application that helps you control and optimize your time.

-## ▶ Demonstração
+## ▶ Demo

 🔗 https://mateussilvacrs.github.io/Cronometro-Digital/